 [ Read: Negative and Positive Parenting ]

 - Will Help Them Grow Into Better Problem Solvers: When your children see you and your ex working together for the family even after you have moved on in life, they will learn how to handle situations in a mature and responsible way.
-It will help your children realize that sometimes, even if the conditions are not favorable or as per what they want, there is still the chance of working out things with regard to mutual consent and understanding.
+It will help your children realize that sometimes, even if the conditions are not favorable in terms of what they want, there is still the chance of working out things with regard to mutual consent and understanding.

 - Will Help Them Grow Into Happier Adults: When you and your ex provide the love, care and attention to your children that they deserve from both parents, you will help to aid in their overall development.
 They will learn to grow as better human beings who are compassionate, kind, understanding and loving.